Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Image rating study

 \paragraph{Participants} We conducted an a priori power analysis to establish the minimum sample size needed to test our hypotheses.
-Based on Cohen's f effect sizes observed in similar studies (0.25–1.5; \cite{de2010effects, bekhtereva2017bringing}), we adopted a conservative effect size of 0.2.
-To achieve 95\% power with $\alpha$ = 0.05 for a repeated-measures ANOVA with five conditions, we calculated a required sample size of $N = 48$.
-Consequently, we recruited 59 participants (33 female, 26 male), ages 18--74 (M=36, SD=11.5) from an online crowd-sourcing platform.
-We excluded three participants whose data clearly indicated they did not perform the task faithfully (i.e., they rated all images identically).
+To achieve 95\% statistical power at $\alpha = 0.05$ for a repeated-measures ANOVA with five conditions and a Cohen’s f of 0.2, we estimated a required sample size of $N = 48$.
+The chosen effect size was based on reported values in similar studies (0.25–1.5; \cite{de2010effects, bekhtereva2017bringing}).
+To account for potential outliers or participants who might not complete the study faithfully, we recruited 59 participants (33 female, 26 male), ages 18--74 (M=36, SD=11.5) from the online crowd-sourcing platform Prolific.
+We excluded three participants whose data clearly indicated they did not perform the task faithfully (e.g., rating all images identically or producing patterned responses).
 The data of the remaining 56 participants was used in the analysis.
-Importantly, the significance of the results remains unchanged regardless of whether these outliers are included or excluded.
+Importantly, the significance of the results remains unchanged regardless of whether these outliers were included or excluded.